-Previous experiences were taken into account.
-For instance, in FIFG, 86.9% of the community allocation was used for supporting aquaculture (68.5%) and fish processing (18.9%).
-In the 2007-2013 Fisheries Operational Programme, 68.7% of the total budget was spent on Axis 2, i.e. investments (aquaculture and fish processing) until 2014 (the programme will only close in 2016, i.e. final figures are not yet known).
+During preparation of MAHOP previous experiences were taken into account.
+For instance, in FIFG, 86,9% of the community allocation was used for supporting aquaculture (68,5%) and fish processing (18,9%).
+In the 2007-13 FOP, 87,1% of the total budget was spent on Axis 2, i.e. investments (aquaculture and fish processing) and Aqua-Environmental Programme for Fish Ponds (AEPFP).

-Directions to be supported were also taken into account (e.g. in the budget allocated to intensive systems).
+Directions to be supported were also taken into account in the planning procedure (e.g. in the budget allocated to intensive systems).
 It was taken into consideration whether the potential applicants have mobilizable own resources and whether they wish to increase their production base through further expansion or they prefer to increase the productivity of existing facilities through their modernization.
 The increasing of fish production also requires the increase of domestic fish consumption through intensive marketing measures.